zhangster12/Obsidian-BJJ-Notes/Guards/Closed Guard.md

 You can begin a setup for everything with a [Cross Choke](obsidian://open?vault=Obsidian-BJJ-Notes&file=Submissions%2FCross%20Choke), as they will need to defend it.
 They will naturally use an arm on your chest to prevent you from reaching for a collar.

 For an arm bar, the top player will keep them close to prvent to be able to bend their arm.

-If they stand up with both of their legs near you, you can grab them and sweep.
-By pushing on the hips or Muscle Sweep.

 ## Hand Position
 Hands on the mat: